 The largest city (and former capital) of the lands that once belonged to Yugoslavia, much has changed in Belgrade, Serbia and really the wider region.
 Honestly, that dark period continues to sink deeper and deeper into the recesses of history.
 If the troubles in the 1990s is still what springs to mind when you think of Serbia, a Belgrade trip will fix that misconception right up.

 While Belgrade is a city that is modernizing at a great pace, even a self-guided visit can show you the different layers that reflect its multiple reinventions.
 This also means that your visit can delve into whichever aspect of the city most appeals to you.
-Chances are though that an independent visit is going to focus on the central district of Stari Grad and nearby major cultural attractions.

 Learn about the city’s history at the Belgrade Fortress

-While the centre of Belgrade features the city’s Old Town or “Stari Grad”, nowhere reflects the city’s storied past like Belgrade Fortress.
+While the center of Belgrade features the city’s Old Town or “Stari Grad”, nowhere reflects the city’s storied past like Belgrade Fortress.
 Watching over the confluence of the Sava and Danube rivers, Belgrade fortress consists of multiple layers of fortification and is engulfed within Kalemegdan Park.
-Before there were walls, this spot is where Belgrade began back in the 3rd century BC.

-With the Romans fortifying the area, later centuries saw everyone from the Byzantines, to the Ottomans and Serbians expand upon the fortress.
 Visiting the upper section of the fortress by the Victory Monument offers spectacular views of Belgrade’s rivers while the lower section of Kalemegdan Park is littered with ruins.
 Inside the fortress, several sections of the fortifications host museums, including the city’s Military Museum surrounded by artillery cannons and rockets, plus a torture museum.

-Explore the streets of Old Town on a Belgrade self-guided tour
+Explore the Old Town streets of Belgrade

 Beyond the fortress, much of the rest of Belgrade’s Old Town consists of a dense cluster of major modern streets.
 It’s likely not the kind of European old town that you have in mind.
 Still, around Republic Square and along streets like the pedestrian boulevard Kneza Mihaila you’ll find a curious collection of different architectural styles, ranging from baroque and art nouveau to soviet brutalist.

 Often what these buildings house is fairly incidental—banks or boutique shops—but some house important institutions like the National Museum of Serbia or the local university faculties.
 Then there’s the opulent facade of the Hotel Moskva which is hard to pass without noticing and ultimately admiring.
-Certainly, no matter where you walk in Belgrade’s centre, you’re going to be looking up a fair bit.

 Visit Skadarlija for its beauty

 If a cozy, more classically pretty place is what you’re after, then head to the little neighborhood of Skadarlija.
 It may be just a few streets of Belgrade, but this cobbled bohemian quarter almost feels like a completely different city.
-Lined with restaurants and other establishments, Skadarlija is defined by its vibrant flowers everywhere and occasional murals.
-Certainly a far cry from an expectation of cold Soviet era urban wastelands.

-Stop at the Church of Saint Sava
+Beyond the Belgrade walking tour: stop at the Church of Saint Sava

 As far as religious landmarks go in Belgrade, none come close to the enormity that is the Temple of St. Sava.
 Among the largest orthodox churches in the world, the Church of St. Sava is dedicated to the founder of the Serbian Orthodox faith, Saint Sava.
 The church’s location was chosen as it is this spot where the remains of the saint were said to be burned in 1595 by the Ottomans.

 If you were to view the cityscape of Belgrade from the sky, it would be impossible to miss this church and its Byzantine style.
 Standing 82 meters high, the enormous dome of the church means it houses a vast interior.
-Don’t miss—as I sorely did—the church’s lavish crypts and yet another church found below the main church itself.
-Although it lies several kilometers from the city center, it’s one sight not to be missed.

 Other Churches of Belgrade to explore